 Easily done!
 The US doesn't have a policy of regime change in Syria.
 Hasn't since Bush left office.
 Wake up!

-The U.S. must form a new alliance with countries and forces in the region that are real combatants against terrorism and violent extremism in the region;
+U.S. must form a new alliance with countries and forces in the region

 I can't wait to hear who those countries are.
 But they aren't mentioned in the resolution so I guess I will have to wait.